 Muscle Milk has become a ubiquitous nutritional supplement drink.
-It’s found not only in supplement stores, but is also available at most corner markets.
+It’s found not only in supplement stores, but also at most corner markets.
+The ingredients in muscle milk include calcium, sodium caseinate, milk protein isolate, and fructose, among others.

-Its ingredients, according to its website, include calcium and sodium caseinate, milk protein isolate, maltodextrin, fructose, potassium citrate, and vitamin mineral blend, among others.
-But because you can’t pick “vitamin mineral blend” from a tree, many people are wary of Muscle Milk and wonder if it’s safe for them.
+The website for muscle milk lists its ingredients.
+But because you can’t pick “vitamin mineral blend” or some of the other ingredients from a tree, many people are wary of Muscle Milk and wonder if it’s safe for them.

 Natalie Stephens, a registered dietitian and nutritionist at the Ohio State University Wexner Medical Center, acknowledges the food label on Muscle Milk products can be a bit of a tongue twister for the average person.